Video shows ‘hero’ semi driver, unable to brake, narrowly avoid Ohio school bus - NewsBreak

 “You need to take a situation and you need to identify it, predict the outcome, decide what you are going to do and then do it so to make those decisions in that short window and maneuver around the vehicles that he went around, he’s one of my heroes after watching it,” said Medina Schools Transportation Director Robert Travis.

-The truck’s dash camera shows a vehicle behind the school bus pull off the road.5 more arrested in sex trafficking investigation involving 15-year-old Texas girl found in Oklahoma City
+The truck’s dash camera shows a vehicle behind the school bus pull off the road.ALSO ON WJBF: Mike Tyson appears to punch airline passenger, video shows

 A front facing camera on the school bus shows the driver of a pickup truck stopped for the bus in the opposite lanes, backing up into another SUV, attempting to create as large a gap as possible for the racing truck to pass.